Board of Directors

 Cal Bricker, Chief Executive Officer, Brix Strategies

-Dr. Cal Bricker is an executive with over 30 years of experience in regulated industries, focused on infrastructure services, entertainment and packaged goods.
-Most recently, he was the President and CEO of the Ontario Cannabis Store, a government agency charged with buying, wholesaling and distributing over a billion dollars of cannabis in Canada’s largest province.
-His prior employment includes Senior Vice President at Ontario Lottery and Gaming Corporation and senior positions at Waste Management Canada, Labatt Breweries and Molson Breweries.
+Dr. Cal Bricker is an executive with over 30 years of experience in regulated industries, focused on infrastructure services, entertainment, and packaged goods.
+He is currently President and CEO of Spirits Canada.
+His prior employment includes President and CEO of the Ontario Cannabis Store, and Senior Vice President at Ontario Lottery and Gaming Corporation, as well as senior positions at Waste Management Canada, Labatt Breweries, and Molson Breweries.
 Dr. Bricker is also a decorated military officer, currently serving as a reserve Captain (Navy) in the Royal Canadian Navy.
 During his time in the military, he completed three assignments in Afghanistan.
 Dr. Bricker holds a PhD in Political Science from the University of Alberta.
-He graduated from Wilfrid Laurier University and studied business at the Kellogg School of Management at Northwestern University.
-He has served on many private, public and non-profit boards, including chairing the Ontario Waste Management Association board.
+He graduated from Wilfrid Laurier University and studied business at Northwestern University’s Kellogg School of Management.
+He has served on many private, public, and non-profit boards, including as chair of the Ontario Waste Management Association.
 He currently serves on the Toronto Zoo Wildlife Conservancy board and is an honorary governor of the Canadian Journalism Foundation.
 He founded Brix Strategies, a multi-disciplined agency that focuses on crisis and issues management.

 Director